 Business policies, especially in today’s IT-and tech-driven economy, often outline the roles and responsibilities of management and employees in safeguarding important business information.
 It is the duty of everyone in the organization to protect critical data and information that may cause harm to the establishment if it gets into the wrong hands.

 2. Protection of employees

 Good business security policies do not only protect confidential company information; they also serve as operating guidelines for operations.
 This way, employees know how to go about their daily activities safely, and to handle, identify and report activities that are suspicious or not in line with established protocols.
 Having clear business security policies may also save the business from litigations if an employee gets injured at work.

 3. It establishes ownership and responsibility for specific security protocols

 Although security is a collective responsibility of everyone in the organization, an establishment’s security policy should outline who is responsible for what.
-This way, it is easy to trace the source of any security breach and hold the persons responsible accountable for any damage caused.
+This way, it is easy to trace the source of any security breach and hold the people who are responsible accountable for any damage caused.

 4. Fosters seamless operation and promotes productivity

 Without a doubt, a business that runs with a practical security policy is more secure and more likely to avert security issues than others that do not have a security policy or procedure in place.
 In addition to that, productivity will most likely stay at its best when the work environment is safe.

 Now that you understand the importance of incorporating security considerations into your business policies, it is time to create one if you haven’t, or start implementing the one you have if you haven’t been doing so.
 Furthermore, you may need to check your existing business security policies and update them accordingly, if necessary.